niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### open-balanced-channel
-24. `bos open-balanced-channel`: Lets you open a balanced channel with your peer, both peers involved need to have keysend turned on.
+Lets you open a balanced channel with your peer, both peers involved need to have keysend turned on.
 Funding from external/cold wallet is supported. **IF USING EXTERNAL WALLET, DO NOT BROADCAST THE TRANSACTION FROM THE EXTERNAL WALLET, BOS WILL DO IT FOR YOU**
   - Flags:
     - `recover`: Enter the address if funds were accidentally sent to it.
     <br></br>